axibase/axibase-collector-docs/jobs/examples/file/australia-bom/README.md

 Download climate observations for the Australian Bureau of Meteorology (BOM) stations located in Victoria province.

-The Path field contains the `${ITEM}` placeholder so that multiple stations, defined in an item list, can be queried with one configuration.
+The Path field contains the `${ITEM}` placeholder that allows multiple stations, defined in an item list, to be queried by one configuration.

 ## File